aptos-labs/nft-tutorial/tutorial/README.md

+# Credits
+This tutorial is forked an existing tutorial from the Move repo (https://github.com/move-language/move/tree/main/language/documentation/tutorial), we made some small modifications that change all Move commands to Aptos Move commands.

 # Move Tutorial
 Welcome to the Move Tutorial!
 In this tutorial, we are going to go through some steps of developing Move code including design, implementation, unit testing and formal verification of Move modules.
-This tutorial is forked an existing tutorial from the Move repo (https://github.com/move-language/move/tree/main/language/documentation/tutorial), we made some small modifications that change all Move commands to Aptos Move commands.

 There are nine steps in total: